krakrukra/PocketAdmin/extra/wiki/eng/examples.md

 application, you will have to build up your own payload, possibly reusing
 some of the code or techniques that you have learned from example payloads.

-Since the command language used by PocketAdmin is based on duckyscript,
+Since the command language used by PocketAdmin is based on duckyscript 1.0,
 you can also quite easily reuse payloads that were originally designed for
-the [USB rubber ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads), or some of the payloads for [HAK5 bash bunny](https://github.com/hak5/bashbunny-payloads).
+the [USB rubber ducky](https://github.com/hak5/usbrubberducky-payloads), or some of the payloads for [HAK5 bash bunny](https://github.com/hak5/bashbunny-payloads).
 Though, you could also take some inspiration from payloads which are in a
 substantially different format, such as scripts for [arduino style](https://github.com/samratashok/Kautilya) badusb's;
 if necessary, you can convert them to duckyscript without too much effort.